jacklule/DataViz-Syllabus/Course Outline.md

 ### [Week 1.1 -- Mon., Aug.
 29](WeeklySchedule/week01-01.md) and [Wed., Oct.
 19](WeeklySchedule/week01-01.md)
 #### Telling Stories with Data <br/> The Functional Art
+- Data, yes, but it is still about storytelling
 - Data and the Art of Data Visualization
 - Principles: from Playfair to Tufte to Cairo
 - Practice: GitHub, markdown language, and the TextEditor